codyilardo/codyilardo.github.io/_posts/2020-08-07-rec-reading.md

 - Holiness, J.C.
 Ryle
 - A Call to Prayer, J.C.
 Ryle
 - The Second Coming of Christ, Charles Spurgeon
+- Why Revival Tarries, Leonard Ravehill
+- The Best of A. W. Tozer, A.W.
+Tozer, edit.
+Warren Wiersbe
+- Tortured for Christ, Richard Wurmbrand
+- Foxe's Book of Martyrs, John Foxe
+- The Pilgrim's Progress, John Bunyan
+- A Serious Call to a Devout and Holy Life, William Law

 ## Worship/Devotional
-- The Book of Common Prayer, The Hymnal
+- The Book of Common Prayer, The Hymnal, 1982
-- Lutheran Hymnal
+- Lutheran Hymnal, Concordia Publishing House, 1941
-- Daily Light
+- Daily Light on the Daily Path, Samuel Bagster
 - My Upmost for His Highest, Oswald Chambers
+- With Christ in The School of Prayer, Andrew Murray

 ## Poetry
 - The Oxford Book of American Verse, F.O.
 Matthiessen